 As a contractor / consultant through your limited company, a personal pension, SIPP or SSAS can provide you with corporation tax savings.
 If you make annual lump sum contributions from your Limited company to your pension, you will offset corporation tax by reducing taxable company profits whilst saving for retirement:

-Contractors with a large sum to invest can take advantage of ‘carry forward’ rules for previous tax years and invest up to £160,000 during 2017/18 if need be.
+- Contractors with a large sum to invest can take advantage of ‘carry forward’ rules for previous tax years.

 Act now and reap the benefits later